bmiskowicz/ProjectsJava/README.md

-# ProjectsJava
-Project Management API
+# Projects Management System API

 REST API created using Java with Spring framework.
 This application provides powerful tools to create, manage projects and tasks within it.

 Features: